 The Importance of Blood Work for Your Dog

-Blood work can sound a little drastic for a routine checkup on your dog, but it’s an incredibly useful way to make sure your pooch is healthy.
+Blood work can sound a little drastic for a routine checkup on your dog, but nothing could be further from the truth.
+Blood work is an incredibly useful way to make sure your pooch is healthy; it helps detect early signs of disease that would otherwise go unnoticed.
 Usually, the samples for blood work are a combination of a complete blood count (CBC) and a blood chemical analysis.

-Veterinarians use blood work to help them diagnose health conditions and decide on the right treatment.
+Veterinarians use blood work for a number of things.
+It helps them diagnose health conditions and decide on the right treatment, monitor the response to therapy, and detect organ damage caused by some medications.
 Combined with routine physical exams, blood work can even help your veterinarian catch health issues before they become bigger risks.

 Depending on your dog, particularly their health and age, the number of blood tests that your veterinarian might want to run can differ.
 Older dogs, for example, are more likely to be taking medication or be susceptible to age-related health issues, so more regular blood work is recommended.
 Dogs of any age can benefit from a blood test, though, especially if they’re not feeling well.